Mitzi Kremer: Early life and swimming

 Born on March 18, 1968 to Peter and Ann Kremer, Mitzi Kremer grew up in Titusville, Florida where she swam for Titusville High School, graduating in 1986.
-While at Titusville, she was trained and managed by the girls's team Coach Dennis Filler.
+While at Titusville, she was trained and managed by the girls' team Coach Dennis Filler.
 On November 12, 1983, she helped Titusville win the Class 3A District 3 Championship when her 400-yard freestyle relay team placed first with a 3:42.69, breaking the former school record in the event.
 In December 1983, due to her command of distance freestyle events she was voted Florida Today's Today Swimmer of the Year.

 At 16, Kremer was an all-Cape Coast Conference swimmer and qualified for the 1984 Olympic trials to be held in Indianapolis with a time of 2:04.49 in the 200-meter freestyle, though it was only the 8th fastest qualifying time and she would not compete with the team at the Olympics that year.
 On June 23, 1985, demonstrating her command of freestyle events while representing the Cape Coast Swim Club at the Area 6 Long Course Championships at Brevard Community College, Kremer won the 200 freestyle in 2:10.12, the 50 freestyle in 28.7, the 800 freestyle in 9:13.64, the 400 freestyle in 4:30.13, and the 100 freestyle in 1:03.24.

 As a senior at Titusville High in the fall of 1985, Kremer captured the Class 3A 200-yard freestyle title clocking a time of 1:50.43, and became a Florida state championship title holder.